harvey-lau/fgo/README.md

 The value of $p$ equals the probability that `rand() % 10 + 1 > 9` holds.
 For example, you can set `rand() % 100 + 1 > 95` to get $p = 0.05$.

-Read [our article](https://arxiv.org/abs/2307.05961) for more details.
+Read [its paper](https://arxiv.org/abs/2307.05961) for more details.

-## 0x02 The Fuzzing of min1 by FGo
+## 0x02 How to Use

+For example, the following commands fuzz `min1` step by step.

+> You can find the related information of `min1` like the project version in [this paper](https://arxiv.org/abs/2307.05961).

 ### 1. Preparation